Request a Quote

 - Customizable with a variety of optional features and accessories

 At U.S. Chemical Storage we strive to give you the best solution for your operations.
 This building and its accompanying accessories can be engineered to meet the following approvals and certifications based upon your unique set of needs.

 Chemical storage buildings manufactured by U.S. Chemical Storage are designed to get your operation compliant.
-Contact a sales engineer to learn how we can find the best solution for your compliance needs.
-To learn more about specific chemical storage requirements in your specific area by contacting your local “Authority Having Jurisdiction” (AHJ) who could be a local fire marshal, a municipal code official, or a city environmental department.
+Contact one of our technical sales engineers to learn how we can find the best solution for your compliance needs.
+You will also want to learn more about specific chemical storage requirements in your specific area by contacting your local “Authority Having Jurisdiction” (AHJ) who could be a local fire marshal, a municipal code official, or a city environmental department.

 Location of the building can be either inside another building or outside to fit your needs.
-Fire Separation, which is the amount of fire rating required between two occupancies, or the separation distance between those two occupancies, is determined by the occupancy ratings, construction types, and distances between both buildings.
+Fire Separation, which is the amount of fire rating required between two occupancies, or the separation distance between those two occupancies, is determined by the type of chemical or hazard being stored, and distances between buildings, egress pathways, or environmental features.
 To determine the required fire separation, it is best to consult with your local code authority.
 Inside another building or within 10 feet of another building, you’ll be required to have a 4-hour fire rating.
-If your hazmat storage building is located at distances greater than 30 feet you may not be required to have a fire-rated building.
+If your hazmat storage building is located at distances 30 feet or greater your building may not be required to have a fire rating at all.